Rockfish Toolkit

 ├── scripts/ # Build helpers (build-plugins.sh, etc.)

-├── suricata-plugin-fmadio-ring/ # FMADIO ring-buffer capture plugin
+├── suricata-plugin-fmadio-ring/ # Capture: FMADIO ring-buffer capture plugin

-└── suricata-proto-plugins/
+└── suricata-proto-plugins/ # Decode + Telemetry

 ├── common/ # Shared headers

-├── transport_perf/ # tcp_perf / udp_perf telemetry
+├── transport_signals/ # tcp_signal / udp_signal telemetry

-├── payload_entropy/ # entropy / PCR / SPLT telemetry
+├── payload_entropy/ # entropy / SPLT telemetry

 ├── asterix/ bacnet/ canopen/ coap/ enip/ ethercat/